 The PRA published a consultation paper on 30 November 2022 (CP 16/22), which, among other things, proposed changes relating to the use of external credit ratings, a floor for the use of internal models, and a stricter delineation between the banking and trading books.
-Taking into account the publicly-announced implementation timetables in other major jurisdictions, and the need to provide firms with sufficient time to implement the final policies, the PRA has proposed a five-year transitional period for implementation that will become effective on 1 January 2025.
+On 27 September 2023, the PRA confirmed that it intends to move the implementation date of the final Basel 3.1 policies by six months to 1 July 2025 with a 4.5 year transitional period to ensure full implementation by 1 January 2030.

 As part of the PRA's proposals to implement the Basel 3.1 standards for market risk, CP 16/22 introduces three new approaches to replace the current methodology: (i) the simplified standardised approach for firms with small or simple trading activities, (ii) the advanced standardised approach, a risk-sensitive approach for firms without permission to use an internal model, and (iii) the internal model approach ("IMA").
 The proposals set out in CP 16/22 would make existing IMA permissions for market risk redundant.
 Current IMA firms would, therefore, automatically move to the ASA unless granted a new IMA permission.
 In June 2022, the PRA published a letter on its expected timetable for firms to submit new IMA and standard approach applications, ahead of the UK's implementation of Basel 3.1 and the Fundamental Review of the Trading Book ("FRTB").
-In order to decide on prospective model applications ahead of the proposed implementation date of 1 January 2025, and to ensure that any new IMA permissions are effective on or about this date, the PRA would expect firms to submit final preapplication materials by 1 January 2024.
-The PRA reaffirmed this expectation in CP 16/22.
+In order to decide on prospective model applications ahead of the updated implementation date of 1 July 2025, and to ensure that any new IMA permissions are effective on or about this date, the PRA expected firms to submit final pre-application materials by 1 July 2024.